TOAST-DOCS/Network-DNSPLUS/en/api-guide.md

 ### Connect Pool

-- Connects a pool to GSLB
+- Connects a pool to GSLB.
 - The smaller the **priority** of the **connected pool**, the higher the routing order.
 If you enter the same priority as the previously connected pool, the routing order for the existing pool gets lower.
 - There is a limit to the maximum number of pools that can be connected.
 If you want to raise the limit, please contact us.
 [1:1 Inquiry](https://www.toast.com/kr/support/inquiry?alias=tab3_02)